SoumenITMO/PhpTrialTask/readme.md

 		            php artisan db:seed

 		Step 5.
-A test Html, Css and js has given for testing purpose in example folder.
+A test Html, Css and js has given for testing purpose in " test_example " folder.

-					Note :